Nodonisko/hermes-resources/README.md

 ### Official links
 - [Hermes Github Repo](https://github.com/facebook/hermes) - all active development is happening in `static_h` branch (Static Hermes)
+- [Try Static Hermes in your app](https://github.com/software-mansion-labs/hermes) - Fork and build of Static Hermes from Software Mansion.
+This repo includes guide how to use Static Hermes in your app today (without typed mode)

 ### Videos
 - [Hermes: better performance with runtime bytecode translation — Tzvetan Mikov | RUC 2024](https://www.youtube.com/watch?v=GUM64b-gAGg) - "JIT" for Hermes